The Best Platforms to Learn AI in 2026

 Coursera (Coursera Plus)First look

-A subscription giving access to 10,000+ courses, including AI, ML, generative AI and prompt engineering, from universities and companies like Stanford, Google, IBM and DeepLearning.AI, with certificates included.
+A subscription giving access to 10,000+ courses, including AI, ML, generative AI and prompt engineering, from universities and companies like Stanford, Google, IBM and DeepLearning.AI, with certificates included and a 7-day free trial.
+Costs roughly $59/mo or $399/yr; best for learners who want a recognised credential and will finish more than one course, skip it if you only need a single course or want mentor-graded projects.

 ScrimbaFirst look

 A coding platform built around an interactive editor where you pause and edit code inside lessons.
-Its AI Engineer Path covers agents, RAG, MCP and context engineering in JavaScript, popular for escaping “tutorial hell”.
+Its 11.4-hour AI Engineer Path (114 interactive scrims, 7 modules) covers agents, RAG, MCP and context engineering in JavaScript, popular for escaping "tutorial hell".
+Best for JavaScript-first developers who learn by doing; skip it if your AI work is Python and data-science heavy.

 Zero To MasteryFirst look